mcnemesis/cli_tttt/README.md

 When in doubt about what is going on in any of the above cases, or with any TTTT invocation, just pass the `-d` DEBUG flag to the TEA interpreter, and it shall display detailed, helpful information about what TTTT considers to be the TEA CODE, DATA, and the internal state of the run-time before during and after execution of each instruction in the TEA program.
 An example debugging session in TEA is shown below...

+### CLI with No-GUI?

+After noticing some unexplainable mysterious problems on systems like Windows when trying to work with the Py/TK GUI widgets that we leverage in CLI/Command-Line TEA, it was decided to add a means to help existing TEA GUI (i\*:) programs run normally as though the non-GUI INTERACT (i:) command was being utilized.
+Thus this addition of the `-ng` or `--no-gui` flag, which can be combined with any other flag and can work on any TEA program whether or not it was meant to use the gui features or not.
+Essentially, just add it to your CLI TEA invocation as such:

+> tttt -ng [other params...]

 ![tea_dump](sample_TEA_programs/highlights/tea_test_dump.png)